Team4079/ftc-19812/README.md

 ### Team 1 Does AutoLongBasket and AutoShortBasket, Team 2 AutoLongSpecimen and AutoShortSetup

 __The arm is named "slideMotor" and we won't be using claw code.
 Instead, us the terms "Intake"/"Release" in comments to express that code.
+Each tile is 610mm in size.
 GO!!!!!!__

 ***PULL REQUEST BY 4:40PM!!!***